ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

       ![Selecting your processor and system](./images/console-profile.png "Selecting your processor and system"){: caption="Figure 7.
 Selecting your processor and system" caption-side="bottom"}

     1. Finally, complete the **Boot volume**, **Attached volumes**, and **Network interfaces** fields as instructed by your organization.
 When you select **Boot volume**, the IBM Cloud console allows you to select certain stock images and the list of images in your catalog.
-To see your boot images, go to the **Boot images** tab after provisioning the instance.
+To see your boot images, go to **Boot images** after provisioning the instance.

       When using an AIX stock image as the boot volume, a console session is required for the initial setting of the root user password.
 Without completing this step, SSH login appears as being _disabled_.
 For more information, see [How to create a new AIX VM with SSH keys for root login](/docs/infrastructure/power-iaas?topic=power-iaas-create-vm).
       {: important}